lwriedt/lwriedt.github.io/Data_Ethics_AI.md

-### Misuse
+### Misuse for private gain

 When decision power is transferred from humans to systems, there is a motivation to also corrupt the machines and AI algorithms now in charge.

 Machines may be corrupted by intention to deliver unfair advantage or profits to those with power for their private gain.
+Even if un-ethical use of data is not by default corrupt, *intended misuse for private gain* is.

 Examples are listed in the following.

 # Artificial Intelligence corruption

+Transparency International define AI corruption as:

-*AI corruption is defined as the abuse of entrusted power for private gain.*
+***Abuse of AI systems by (entrusted) power holders for their private gain.***

 Humans has shown again and again that they can and will corrupt each other.
 We now see, that humans also can and will corrupt systems and algorithms for private gain.